mynameisaaron/CloudArchitecture/AIPrompter/README-TECH.md

     python AIPrompter.py /path/to/website/directory --html-css
    ```

    Your text file of all the code of your website (including a table of contents of all the nested location of files) is ready to use for prompting.
+After running the script, it will appear in the AIPrompter.py script's directory.
    Upload the file to your favorite AI, and start talking with it about your website.
    ![](ReadMe_Files/prompt.jpg)